LTER-LIFE/FDFDT-Manual/08-metadata.Rmd

 ## EML terms {#eml-terms}

 EML consists of a wide range of terms of which some are required, while others might just be nice to have depending on what information your metadata contains.
 In general, terms can have several levels of subterms and we will not cover all of them here (detailed information on every term can be found [here](https://eml.ecoinformatics.org/schema/) and some best practices [here](https://ediorg.github.io/data-package-best-practices/eml-best-practices.html)).
-For all terms containing text the "xml:lang" attribute should be added if the language is not English.
+For all terms containing text, the "xml:lang" attribute should be added if the language is not English.
 Be aware that EML terms use the spelling of American English.

 [**Required terms**]{style="color: #d111d4ff;"}